cheloghm/cinema-tickets/README.md

 # cinema-tickets
-The solution to the cinema tickets coding exercise.
+The solution to the cinema tickets coding exercise is implemented in JavaScript.

 ##Cinema Ticket Service
 This is a simple solution to model a cinema ticket service.
 The ticket service validates, calculates prices and processes purchases for cinema tickets.